stuartshay/coredatastore-swagger-mcp/README.md

 The repository includes a GitHub Actions workflow for deploying to Google Cloud Run.
 To use it:

 1. Set up the following secrets in your GitHub repository:

    - `GCP_PROJECT_ID`: Your Google Cloud project ID
    - `GCP_SA_KEY`: A service account key with permissions to deploy to Cloud Run

-2. Push to the main branch or manually trigger the workflow.
+2. Push to the master branch or manually trigger the workflow.

 ### Manually deploying to Cloud Run